tripal/TripalTestSuite/README.md

     }
 }
 ```

+#### Using DevSeed for Quick Biological Data Seeding

+Tripal Test Suite ships with a default seeder called `DevSeedSeeder`.
+This seeder provides a quick
+and automated way of seeding your database with biological data such as organisms, mRNAs, BLAST
+annotations and InterProScan annotations.
+The data in the default seeder is obtained
+from [Tripal DevSeed](https://github.com/statonlab/tripal_dev_seed), which is a developer
+mini-set of biological data.

+**NOTE:** DevSeedSeeder.php becomes available after running `tripaltest init`.
+If you do not have
+the seeder available, you can find it your `vendor/statonlab/tripal-test-suite/stubs/DevSeedSeeder.php`
+and make it available by copying it to `tests/DatabaseSeeders/DevSeedSeeder.php`.
+The `init` command will
+not override your files unless you specify the `--force` flag so it it's safe to run it to get only
+the DevSeeder.

+To run the dev seed seeder, you first have to configure it by uncommenting the type of data you
+want seeded.
+Then, you can run the seeder using `tripaltest db:seed DevSeedSeeder`.

+1. Open `DatabaseSeeders/DevSeedSeeder.php`
+2. You'll notice a few commented properties in the top of the file.
+3. Uncomment and modify the properties to your need
+4. Next, run `tripaltest db:seed DevSeedSeeder`
+5. If the seeder runs successfully, you'll be able to see all the records in your Chado database.

+The records provided by DevSeed are not published to your site as entities.
+You can do that
+by adding `$this->publish('CHADO_TABLE')` at the end of the `up()` method of the `DevSeedSeeder`.
+Replace `CHADO_TABLE` with the name of the table such as `feature` for mRNAs and `analysis` for analyses.
+Or, if you prefer, you can use the Tripal admin interface to publish the records.

 ### Factories
 DB factories provide a method to populate the database with fake data.
 Using factories, you